ClickHouse/ClickHouse/docs/en/interfaces/cli.md

 ### Examples {#connection_string_examples}

-Connect to localhost using port 9000 and execute the query "SELECT 1".
+Connect to localhost using port 9000 and execute the query `SELECT 1`.

 ``` bash
 clickhouse-client clickhouse://localhost:9000 --query "SELECT 1"